 - I love making a "Salad Pizza" by topping cooked pizza with lightly dressed arugula.

-- Use pesto in place of sauce and top with chicken, fresh tomato, and buffalo mozzarella.
+- Use pesto in place of sauce and top with chicken, fresh tomato, and buffalo mozzarella, like in this Pesto Pizza with Fresh Tomatoes.

 - If you love spice, try a Mouth on Fire pizza topped with spicy marinara, spicy Italian sausage, sliced jalapenos, and red pepper flakes.